PoshCode/PowerShellPracticeAndStyle/English.md

 * Proper selection of ForEach method and Foreach-Object Cmdlet
 * Give examples of where using .Net API calls is faster than Cmdlets.
 * Use of wrapper functions around .Net API
-* Give examples for the fastes way to create objects in PS v2.0 and PS v3.0 and above.
+* Give examples for the fastest way to create objects in PS v2.0 and PS v3.0 and above.
-* Give example of casting as a gaster method
+* Give example of casting as a faster method
 * Give example the where-object is slower than .where() on PS v3.0 and above.

-### I do not but it is niceError Handling
+### Error Handling

 TODO
 * Why avoid `$?`